 - Thirdly, Data minimization

 - Storage limitation

 - Lastly, Accountability

 Lawful bases for processing

-The legal bases for processing personal data are mentioned under Article 6 of the GDPR which must be met by organisations:
+The legal bases for processing personal data mentions under Article 6 of the GDPR which must met by organisations:

 - Consent: ensure you have permission to process an individual’s personal data for a specific purpose.

-- Contract: the processing is required for a deal you shared with that particular individual.
+- Contract: the processing require for a deal you shared with that particular individual.
 The reason is the consent they have given you to take specific steps before signing the contract.